achamian/think-center/boot.md

 Let perspectives emerge and earn their names through use.

 **Deep Dive** - For complex analysis:
-Start with Deep Mind for meta-view, then spiral down through perspectives.
+Start with Deep Thought for meta-view, then spiral down through perspectives.

 ## Research Integration